 Research is showing how regular meditation practice changes not only our physical bodies (reduced inflammation and blood pressure) but our brains as well.
 Meditation allows us to be less reactionary and be able to discern which thoughts and actions best serve us.

 You don’t have to start off on a meditation pillow with incense for an hour.
 Start small, even one minute a day can count as a meditation practice.
 The good news is the more you practice the more you will notice the benefits and be hooked!

 7. Human connection

-We are social primates and thrive when we have human connection.
-Social interaction is a big key to unlocking stress and is associated with lower risk for obesity, lower blood pressure and longer life expectancy.
+We are social primates and thrive when we have a human connection.
+Social interaction is a big key to unlocking stress and is associated with a lower risk for obesity, lower blood pressure and longer life expectancy.
 Studies show that people who have satisfying relationships with friends, family and community are happier and healthier.

 While you can’t choose your family, you can certainly choose who you hang around.
-And positive human connection is a necessary step in keeping our stress levels at bay.
+And a positive human connection is a necessary step in keeping our stress levels at bay.
 If that means scheduling in a ladies night with some vino, then that means scheduling a ladies night with some vino.